c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 chipseq Test Dataset:
 ''''''''''''''''''''''

-Let’s now run the pipeline using a test dataset.
-We will use the first 2 million reads from HIC010 from Rao et al. 2014 (SRR1658581.sra).
-This is an in situ Hi-C experiment of GM12878 using MboI restriction enzyme.

 We will start by downloading the dataset from `here <https://datahub-90-cw3.p.genap.ca/chipseq.chr19.new.tar.gz>`__.
-In the downloaded zip file, you will find the two fastq read files in folder “rawData” and will find the readset file (readsets.HiC010.tsv) that describes that dataset.
+In the downloaded zip file, you will find the fastq read files in folder “rawData” and will find the readset file (readset.chipseq.txt) that describes that dataset.

 We will run this analysis on Beluga server as follows:

 .. code-block:: bash

-    genpipes chipseq -c $MUGQIC_PIPELINES_HOME/pipelines/chipseq/chipseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/beluga.ini -r readsets.chipseq.tsv -s 1-15 -e MboI -g chipseqcmd.sh
+    genpipes chipseq -c $MUGQIC_PIPELINES_HOME/pipelines/chipseq/chipseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/beluga.ini -r readsets.chipseq.txt -s 1-15 -g chipseqcmd.sh

 **-c** defines the ini configuration files
 **-r** defines the readset file